 Business continuity is a fancy term for risk management.
 Business continuity is the art and science of looking ahead and making sure your business is positioned to continue operating when storms and other disasters strike.

 This is where DASH restoration software comes in to play.
-DASH is a cloud-based software, which simply means it’s a software that provides its computing service through the internet.
-It’s a tool that you can use to run your business.
-With DASH, you can create job schedules, manage your project, track your budget, communicate with clients, monitor the status of your projects, keep up with equipment, and keep any notes that you may have for a particular project.
-And because it is a cloud-based tool, all of the information can be accessed from anywhere with internet access.
+DASH is cloud-based software, which just means it’s a software that provides its computing service through the internet.
+DASH is a workflow management tool that you can use to create job schedules, manage your project, track your budget, communicate with clients, monitor the status of your projects, maintain equipment, and keep notes for a particular project.
+And because this business management tool is built on a cloud-based platform, all of the information can be accessed from anywhere with internet access.